Whitehatkoc/DuckHuntGame/README.md

 # DuckHuntGameInJavaFX

 In the last assignment of the spring 2023 semester of my department, I coded a 6-level duck shooting game in javaFX.
+You can review the pdf of the assignment named BBM104_S23_PA4_v1 prepared by my teachers.

 Please compil at src/